 Run by local Hare Krishnas, Govinda’s is a vegetarian restaurant offering the most affordable and altruistic feeds in Brisbane.
 Their feast meal more than lives up to its name with jasmine rice, vegetable curry, vegetarian koftas and tomato chutney.
-A deadest steal at 12 clam.
+A deadest steal at $12 for a small plate.

 Everyone seems to have their own way of doing chicken but when it comes to coal-grilled skewers Bird’s Nest’s is the only name in the game.
 As Brisbane’s premier yakitori spot, they’ve set a benchmark for the tastiest chicken going, and flaunt some of the most creative uses of the bird we’ve ever seen.
 We highly recommend swinging by for a bincho grilled don rice bowl for lunch.

 Trang Vietnamese Restaurant

 Responsible for introducing most of Brisbane to the joys of phō, Trang is a firm favourite of West End and darned reliable for authentic Vietnamese.
 Expect all your very favourite traditional dishes done spectacularly well.

 If you're a dumpling fan, no doubt you know all about Little Red Dumpling.
 At the West End venue, you can devour a plate of your favourite steamed dumplings drenched in Mr Zhong’s secret sauce before finishing up with an adorable piggy bun that’s almost too cute to eat.
 Almost.